3 corruption mata wey still dey Buhari table

 Ambassador Ayo Oke na di former Director General of di Nigeria Intelligence Agency (NIA) wey dem don comot for office on top corruption mata.

-For April 2017, di Economic and Financial Crimes Commission EFCC bin find money wey reach N37 billion naira for one house for Ikoyi, Lagos.
+For April 2017, di Economic and Financial Crimes Commission EFCC bin find money wey reach N37 billion naira for one house for Ikoyi, Lagos State.

 As dem begin ask question, Ayodele Oke waka come out, say na im agency, di Nigeria Intelligence Agency, get di money.